earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/intro-knitr-rmd/2016-12-06-Rmd01-why-rmarkdown.md

 nav-title: 'Intro to RMD'
 dateCreated: 2016-12-12
 dateModified: 2016-12-12
-module-title: 'Introduction to R Markdown & Knitr'
+module-title: 'Document & Publish a Workflow with R Markdown & Knitr'
 module-nav-title: 'R Markdown Intro'
 module-description: 'This module teaches participants how to use rmarkdown and knitr to create and publish reports that link analysis, results and documentation.'